 B i o g r a p h y

 Nicholas Morris spent his early musical years as a chorister at Westminster Abbey under the direction of James O’Donnell.
 He was subsequently a Music and Academic Scholar at Uppingham School.
 Between 2011 and 2014, Nicholas held the Organ Scholarship at Queens’ College, Cambridge, where he also read for a degree in music.
 After graduation, he moved to the West Midlands and took up the post of Assistant Organist at Birmingham Cathedral.
-Following a period as Assistant Organist at Clare College, Cambridge, he is now the Assistant Director of Music at St George's Church, Hanover Square, London.
+Following a period as Assistant Organist at Clare College, Cambridge, he is now Director of Music at Queens’ College, Cambridge, and Assistant Director of Music at St George's Church, Hanover Square, London.

 Nicholas has performed extensively as a soloist both in the UK and abroad.
 International engagements have included performances in Norway, the United States, and in the opening concert of the 2012 City of Münster Orgelsommer.
 UK recital venues have included St Paul's, Westminster, and Southwark Cathedrals in London, the Cathedrals in Wells, Ely and Truro, and Westminster Abbey.
 Nicholas has a particular interest in new music, and gave a solo recital as part of the 2014 London Festival of Contemporary Church music.
 He regularly collaborates with composer Toby Young and has premiered several of his works.